 Where we treat for ticks in the summer

-During the second tick application (typically scheduled for September or October), we’ll apply product with a residual effect around the perimeter of the property, the 5 – 10 feet transition area, and about 20 – 30 feet out into surrounding woods or fields.
+During the second tick application, we’ll apply product with a residual effect around the perimeter of the property, the 5 – 10 feet transition area, and about 20 – 30 feet out into surrounding woods or fields.
 This will result in the elimination of any newly hatched larvae as well as any adult or nymphs that have recently entered the property or that have dropped off on the property from wildlife.

 Fall tick application